 Neon-drenched album art, soothing vocals, and a soulful saxophone give the newest effort from The Midnight high curb appeal, though the shimmering and highly polished exterior conceals a surprisingly mundane creation.
 Once the package is home and the ribbon is off, Nocturnal’s shortcomings become conspicuous.
 Mediocre sound production offers little depth, the instrumental songwriting leans toward lethargy, and the vocals and lyrics are steeped in adolescent sentimentality.
 Listening to The Midnight is like trying to make a meal out of marshmallows: it’s sweet at first but ultimately lacks substance and staying power.
 Nocturnal manages to remain likable in spite of its flaws, though it never encourages greater volume or repeated listens.

 The album’s most interesting aspects lie not in the melodies and rhythms, but in its complex musical heritage and frontiersman attitude on the outskirts of synthwave music.
-With the exception of darksynth, music from The Midnight represents the most pronounced severance of synthwave from its ‘80s roots: Nocturnal bears no resemblance to pop music or other audio creations from the ‘80s, and it has similarly little in common with foundational synthwave releases from artists like Miami Nights 1984, Kavinsky, and Futurecop!
+With the exception of darksynth, music from The Midnight represents the most pronounced severance of synthwave from its ‘80s roots: Nocturnal bears little resemblance to pop music or other audio creations from the ‘80s, and it has similarly little in common with foundational synthwave releases from artists like Miami Nights 1984, Kavinsky, and Futurecop!
 In contrast with the vibrant, authentically retro sound of artists like Damokles and Beckett in 2017, The Midnight has taken only the most modern elements of synthwave and combined them with commercial pop and electronic music from the ‘00s and ‘10s for a new style of popwave music.
 By setting aside synthwave’s celebration of vintage video games, movie soundtracks, synthpop, and childhood nostalgia, The Midnight effectively takes the “retro” out of retrowave and aims its sights on a broader, younger audience.